This topic provides recommendations for managing Security Command Center services and features to help you get the most out of the product.

 Security Command Center provides extensive details on affected resources and step-by-step suggested instructions for investigating and remediating vulnerabilities and threats.

 Vulnerabilities findings alert you to violations of security benchmarks.
-Supported compliance standards include CIS Google Cloud Computing Foundations Benchmark v1.0.0 (CIS Google Cloud Foundation 1.0), Payment Card Industry Data Security Standard 3.2.1 (PCI-DSS v3.2.1), OWASP Top Ten, National Institute of Standards and Technology 800-53 (NIST 800-53), and International Organization for Standardization 27001 (ISO 27001)
+Supported compliance standards include CIS Google Cloud Computing Foundations Benchmark v1.0.0 through v1.2.0 (CIS Google Cloud Foundation 1.0 through 1.2), Payment Card Industry Data Security Standard 3.2.1 (PCI-DSS v3.2.1), OWASP Top Ten, National Institute of Standards and Technology 800-53 (NIST 800-53), and International Organization for Standardization 27001 (ISO 27001)

 Threat findings include data from the MITRE ATT&CK framework, which explains techniques for attacks against cloud resources and provides remediation guidance, and VirusTotal, an Alphabet-owned service that provides context on potentially malicious files, URLs, domains, and IP addresses.